Does a small donation make any difference?

 When we receive a large number of small donations, it sends a powerful message.
 By making any contribution — whether it is $5, $500, or $27,000 — you demonstrate the public demand for fearless, adversarial journalism and help us spread the word that our passionate readers are willing to support the reporting that matters to them.

 How can I make a contribution?
 Is it tax deductible?

 The best way to make a contribution is to visit our donor’s page, where you will find an interface offering a variety of payment methods.
+You can visit our podcast donor’s page to direct your support for Intercepted.
 You will receive a receipt for your donation, which is tax deductible in the United States for most donors.
 However, we suggest you consult a tax adviser to be sure, especially if you’re one of our many international readers.

-Why is The Intercept asking for reader donations?
+Why is The Intercept and Intercepted asking for reader donations?
 Isn’t it funded by a billionaire?

 EBay founder and philanthropist Pierre Omidyar funded our launch in 2014 with the belief that independent perspectives are vital to a vibrant culture and thriving democracy.
 He created a nonprofit to house The Intercept in order to insulate our mission from commercial pressures and ensure that we could operate with full editorial independence.
 To foster our independence and sustainability over the long term, we decided to launch a membership program.
 We believe that relying on diverse sources of support — including reader contributions — is a healthy financial model for journalism.

 What is First Look Media Works?

 You’ll notice that when you contribute to The Intercept, First Look Media Works Inc. is the name on the receipt, but the membership gift you’re making goes directly to support The Intercept’s journalism.